Jihane Almira Chedid: Puteri Central Java 2020

-Chedid joined the contest at the provincial level of the Puteri Central Java 2020, and ended up was chosen as the winner of Puteri Central Java 2020, where she also won "Miss Congeniality" special award.
+Chedid joined the contest at the provincial level of the Puteri Central Java 2020, and was chosen as the winner of Puteri Central Java 2020, where she also won "Miss Congeniality" special award.

 Puteri Indonesia 2020

 After qualifying the provincial title of Puteri Indonesia Central Java 2020, Chedid represented the province of Central Java in the national beauty contest, Puteri Indonesia 2020, which was held on March 6, 2020.

 She was successfully crowned as the winner of Puteri Indonesia Pariwisata 2020 (Miss Supranational Indonesia 2020) by the predecessor of Puteri Indonesia Pariwisata 2019 and Miss Supranational 2019 second runner-up Jesica Fitriana Martasari of West Java. and won "Best Evening Gown" and "1st Runner-up Miss Talent" special awards.
 The final coronation night was graced by the reigning Miss Supranational 2019, Anntonia Porsild and Miss Supranational 2017, Jenny Kim as the guest star.

 During final statement-speech session, Chedid successfully raised her charity foundation called #ActYourThoughts movement, which a Women's empowerment platform across the islands of Indonesia that provide orphanage-elderly care and free healthcare programs.
 Chedid said: